 Gluten-Free Chocolate Cake recipe.
 The only chocolate cake recipe you’ll ever need.
 Chocolate and Peanut Butter is the best combination and that is never truer than with this three layered gluten free chocolate cake with creamy peanut butter layers.

 I’m on a chocolate cake craze.
 Join me.
 It all started when these gluten-free chocolate cupcakes were revealed to the world.

-It’s what triggered my baking addiction. // And I am not sorry about it, we have peanut butter gluten-free chocolate cake.
+It’s what triggered my baking addiction. // And I am not sorry about it, we have this peanut butter gluten-free chocolate cake recipe.

 If you’ve been following me for any length of time, you know that I go into baking spurts every so often.
 Well, we are yet again in a full-blown baked goods heaven. // Again, totally not sorry.

 I have not had a piece of cake in at least two years.

 From memories of my previous gluten days, I remember how a chocolate cake is supposed to taste.
 Guys, this cake is it.
 This gluten-free chocolate cake recipe is everything like a ‘normal’ chocolate cake.

 We’ve even made it into a gluten-free ice cream cake!

 Holy crap batman, have I officially figured out gluten-free baking?

 I may need to work on my frosting and decorating skills though. // Yep, we definitely need more cake.